-This details the impact that our pupil premium activity had on children in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on children in the 2022 to 2023 academic year.

-Our End of Key Stage One 2022 assessment data showed that although the attainment gap between our pupil premium and non-pupil premium children had not completely closed, the attainment gap had significantly reduced in reading, writing and maths.
+Our End of Key Stage One 2023 assessment data showed that although the attainment gap between our pupil premium and non-pupil premium children had not completely closed, the attainment gap had significantly reduced in reading, writing and maths.
 Those pupil premium children who did not achieve Expected Standard were discussed in transition so that the gap can continue to close within KS2.
+It is also noted that 33% of Pupil Premium in this cohort were SEND support or had an EHCP mostly for Moderate Learning Difficulties.
+Some of these children did not reach age expected expectation in some areas but did all make good progress across KS1.

-There was a high number of pupil premium children with SEN needs under SEN support in Year 1 last year.
-Our internal Year 1 End of Year assessment data showed although the attainment gap between our pupil premium and non-pupil premium children had not closed, the attainment gap had significantly reduced in reading, writing and maths.
+Our internal Year 1 End of Year assessment data 2023 showed that the significant gap between Pupil Premium and Non Pupil Premium on entry to KS1 had closed.
 Those pupil premium children who did not achieve Expected Standard were discussed in transition so that the gap can continue to close within Year 2.
-Those children will continue to receive the targeted support mentioned in the pupil premium strategy 22/23 mentioned above.
+Those children will continue to receive the targeted support mentioned in the pupil premium strategy 23/24 mentioned above.

-Our Early Years Foundation Stage assessment Data 2022 showed that the gap between pupil premium and no- pupil premium had significantly reduced in all areas.
-The gap had closed in most areas except the areas of writing, people, culture and communities and managing self.
+Our Early Years Foundation Stage assessment Data 2023 showed that the gap between pupil premium and no- pupil premium had reduced in all areas.
+The gap had closed in most areas except the areas of Word Reading, Writing and Number.
+The % of Pupil Premium children achieving Good Level of Development rose significantly compared to 22/23.
 Those pupil premium children who did not achieve Expected Standard in these areas were discussed in transition so that those children can be supported in Year 1.
-Pupil premium children will continue to receive the targeted support mentioned in the pupil premium strategy 22/23 mentioned above to ensure they remain at expected standard.
+Pupil premium children will continue to receive the targeted support mentioned in the pupil premium strategy 23/24 mentioned above to ensure they remain at expected standard.